There are currently no products in the cart.

 Poor sleep hygiene is another factor that can make losing weight more difficult.
 When you don’t get enough sleep, it triggers the release of the stress hormone cortisol.
 When your cortisol levels are elevated, your body is prompted to conserve more fuel, which can make losing weight much more difficult.

 Not getting enough sleep can also lower your insulin sensitivity.
 Insulin plays an important role in converting carbohydrates into energy and if you’re insulin resistant, your body will try to compensate by producing more.
-The main issue is that having too much insulin in your bloodstream can lead to a number of serious health problems including obesity.
+The main issue is that having too much insulin in your bloodstream can lead to a number of serious health problems including obesity and type 2 diabetes.

 On top of all that, not getting enough sleep can also make you more prone to overdoing it with your calorie intake.
 In addition to being vital for recovery, sleeping can also help you to avoid food cravings, which can become especially strong late at night.